Next Steps for Accepted Students

 We look forward to greeting you on campus in August!

-This rest of this page provides you with information you will need for a smooth transition to the 2014 entering class.
+The rest of this page provides you with the information you need for a smooth transition.

-If you would like to schedule a campus visit prior to your enrollment, please contact us a couple of days in advance to arrange your weekday visit.
+If you would like to schedule a campus visit prior to your enrollment, please contact us a few days in advance to arrange your weekday visit.
 The admitted candidate visitation program is Friday, April 11, 2014.
 Register at www.regent.edu/lawvisit.